yaowangeth/yaowangeth.github.io/_pages/about.md

 My research interests
 =======

-1. IC for Secure AI: With a focus on AI security, this area adopts technical approaches including AI compilation optimization, accelerator architecture design, and in - memory computing.
+**IC for Secure AI**: With a focus on AI security, this area adopts technical approaches including AI compilation optimization, accelerator architecture design, and in - memory computing.
 Through software - hardware co - design, it aims to enhance the efficiency and security of AI systems.

-2. AI for Secure IC: This involves leveraging AI technologies to improve the security of existing integrated circuits.
+**AI for Secure IC**: This involves leveraging AI technologies to improve the security of existing integrated circuits.
 It covers the full - chain security protection technologies throughout the chip design, manufacturing, and usage processes.

 News and events
 =========

-Paper accepted by TACO'25: ISOAcc: In-situ Shift Operation-based Accelerator For Efficient in-SRAM Multiplication.
+Paper accepted by TACO'25: Shift-CIM: In-SRAM Alignment To Support General-Purpose Bit-level Sparsity Exploration in SRAM Multiplication.

 Paper accepted by USENIX Security'24: Improving the Ability of Thermal Radiation Based Hardware Trojan Detection.

 Selected publications